Enterisr/knessetNLP/NOTES.md

 also, this mk will have a score based on the mean sentiment of his utterances. it will be like a video game.

-seems like my gpu is not supported :( ill have to use some cloud provider probably started using google colab just to extract the embeddings file. seems much faster.
+seems like my gpu is not supported :( ill have to use some cloud provider probably started using google colab just to extract the embeddings file. seems much faster. embedded 1.4m in half an hour.

+*moved indivudal modules for different packages because it became a mayhem